gregory-ledenev/java-class-extension/doc/introduction.md

 1. [Static Class Extensions](static-class-extensions.md): define and implement extensions as usual Java classes and then utilize the Java Class Extension library to find matching extension classes and create extension objects.
 2. [Dynamic Class Extensions](dynamic-class-extensions.md): utilize the Java Class Extension library to define extensions by composing them as sets of lambda operations and let the library create extensions dynamically on the fly.

+The choice between them ultimately depends on several factors like implementation details, performance, personal preferences, coding style, established habits and specific project requirements.
+Each approach has its strengths and weaknesses, and the best choice will depend on the particular context and needs of your project.

+Performance-wise, Dynamic Class Extensions are generally **slower** than Static Class Extensions.
+The difference can be ~30% for _Proxy_ and ~100% for _Direct_ Static Class Extensions.
+So if performance is a major factor - you should consider using Static Class Extensions.

+Dynamic Class Extensions are generally simpler, as they only require adding new interfaces and defining operations via lambdas.
+However, if the extension logic is sufficiently complex and necessitates coding new classes for extensions functionality anyway, it may be worthwhile to consider using Static Class Extensions.

 Next >> [Static Class Extensions](static-class-extensions.md)